couchbase/cbft/DESIGN.md

-At this point, the cbft node membership metadata stored in the Cfg by cbft includes the -bindHttp ADDR:PORT value from the command line. cbft uses that bindHttp ADDR:PORT to as both a unique cbft node identifier and also when a cbft node wants to talk to other cbft nodes (such as during scatter/gather index queries).
+At this point, the cbft node membership metadata stored in the Cfg by cbft includes the -bindHttp ADDR:PORT value from the command line. cbft uses that bindHttp ADDR:PORT as both a unique cbft node identifier and also when a cbft node wants to talk to other cbft nodes (such as during scatter/gather index queries).